CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines a specific security engineering niche.
 It provides concrete actions, comprehensive trigger terms that security professionals would naturally use, and an explicit 'Use when' clause with well-defined scenarios.
-The description is concise yet thorough, making it easy for Claude to distinguish this skill from others.
+The description is concise yet thorough, making it easy to distinguish from other skills.

 DimensionReasoningScore